sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">The data type is a string.

 <p style="margin-left: 20px">The default value is an empty string.
-Otherwise, the string should contain the URL of the web page users will see the first time Microsoft Edge is run.
+Otherwise, the string should contain the URL of the webpage users will see the first time Microsoft Edge is run.
 For example, “contoso.com”.

 <a href="" id="browser-homepages"></a>**Browser/HomePages**
 > [!NOTE]
 > This policy is only available for Windows 10 for desktop and not supported in Windows 10 Mobile.

 <p style="margin-left: 20px">Specifies your Start pages for MDM-enrolled devices.
-Users can change this setting.
 Turning this setting on lets you configure one or more corporate Start pages.
 If this setting is turned on, you must also include URLs to the pages, separating multiple pages by using the XML-escaped characters **&lt;** and **&gt;**.
 For example, "&lt;support.contoso.com&gt;&lt;support.microsoft.com&gt;"

 <p style="margin-left: 20px">Starting in Windows 10, version 1607, this policy will be enforced so that the Start pages specified by this policy cannot be changed by the users.

 <p style="margin-left: 20px">Starting in Windows 10, version 1703, if you don’t want to send traffic to Microsoft, you can use the "&lt;about:blank&gt;" value, which is honored for both domain- and non-domain-joined machines, when it’s the only configured URL.

 > [!NOTE]
-> Turning this setting off, or not configuring it, sets your default Start pages to the web pages specified in App settings.
+> Turning this setting off, or not configuring it, sets your default Start pages to the webpages specified in App settings.

 <a href="" id="browser-preventaccesstoaboutflagsinmicrosoftedge"></a>**Browser/PreventAccessToAboutFlagsInMicrosoftEdge**